-In the timeline (below), white bars indicate the project baseline periods for the Northeast (2002-2010) and the West Coast (2002-2011).
+In the timeline below, white bars indicate the project baseline periods for the Northeast (2002-2009) and the West Coast (2002-2010).
 The timeline also shows selected relevant management actions.
-Gray bars indicate the baseline periods used by the National Oceanic and Atmospheric Administration (NOAA) in its annual reports.
+Gray bars indicate the baseline periods used by NOAA in its annual reports.
 (Note: For standardized economic performance reviews covering all U.S. catch share programs, NOAA uses only three-year averages, not the five-year average used in its annual reports on the West Coast Shorebased IFQ Program.)

 Rationale for Project Baseline

 We selected 2002 as the beginning of the baseline period for the following reasons:

 - The baseline covers a relatively long period prior to catch share implementation.